oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

   it returns.

   The example provided for ``discard_iterator`` demonstrates ``zip_iterator`` use in defining stencil algorithms.
-The ``zip_iterator`` is also useful in defining "by key" algorithms where input iterators representing keys and values are processed as key-value pairs.
+The ``zip_iterator`` is also useful in defining by key algorithms where input iterators representing keys and values are processed as key-value pairs.
 The example below demonstrates a stable sort by key where only the keys are compared but both keys and values are swapped::